Hunter Campbell is pleased to bring you our updated Supply Chain Salary & Employment Forecast Series.

-In our next instalment, the role of Purchasing Manager is up.
+In this article, the role of Purchasing Manager is in the spotlight.

-Purchasing Managers oversee and ensure that their company acquire the necessary goods and services at the right, quality, quantity, and price.
-That can include materials, supplies, equipment, finished goods and various services such as electricity and water.
+Purchasing Managers oversee and ensure their company acquired the necessary goods and services at the right; quality, quantity, and price.
+This can include materials, supplies, equipment, finished goods and various services such as electricity and water.

-The responsibilities of a Purchasing Manager can vary depending on the industry, but it is likely that they are working closely with other departments, such as finance, operations and production, to ensure that purchases align with the company’s strategies and goals.
+The responsibilities of a Purchasing Manager can vary depending on the industry.
+However, it is likely they are working closely with other departments, such as finance, operations and production, to ensure that purchases align with the company’s strategies and goals.

 In larger companies, it is likely they are managing a team of Purchasing Officers and occasionally Purchasing Analysts.
 This frees the Purchasing Manager to look at other areas such as managing and overseeing vendor contracts and supplier reviews as well as risk and strategy to help achieve the overall business strategy.